 This is of course good news, but there’s a concern public policymakers are reacting too slowly to the digital transformation of our economy.
 As Benoit Coeure said on Thursday, “There is broad agreement that a (CBDC), in whatever form, is unlikely to be issued within the next decade”, as central banks’ studies are still in the early stages.
 In his Q&A on Friday Sam Woods also told us that the BoE is “not intending to launch a CBDC in the near term”.
 This is perhaps something to be worried about, as the longer the implementation of a CBDC takes, the higher the risks of a cashless society where digital money is monopolised by private interests.

 It is important to treat money as a public good, in the same way we treat other resources crucial to the functioning of our society.
 We should resist our monetary system being dominated by private actors who would prioritise their own interests over maintaining universal accessibility and stability, just as we are right to be wary about the same thing happening to utilities such as water and electricity.

 Ultimately, the decline of cash and technological change poses a fundamental question – should our money and payments system be surrendered to the hands of commercial banks and other private interests, or should we provide a public option through a state institution which has more potential for democratic accountability, such as the central bank?
-We at Positive Money believe the latter, which is why we’re campaigning for access to cash to be protected both physically and digitally with the help of a CBDC.
+We at Positive Money believe the latter, which is why we’re campaigning for access to public money to be protected both physically and digitally with the help of a CBDC.